aakarshrigaps/OnblickAutomationDocs/docs/writing-tests/module-wise/initiate-h1b-tests.md

 This test case verifies the workflow for processing an H-1B petition that has received a RFE.
 The workflow includes initiating the petition, creating the required packet, uploading necessary documentation, and ultimately deleting the records to maintain data integrity.

 #### Steps
+   1. **Add Project**
+      - Add Project for the Onboarded Employee from their profile.

    1. **Initiate H-1B Petition**
       - Petition Processing Type: General.